-Fighting animal testing is more than just a slogan: it’s a genuine practice.
+Fighting animal testing is more than just a slogan, it’s a genuine practice.

 For more than three decades, we’ve been fighting against animal testing.
-Lush was founded on the firm belief that animal testing is cruel, inaccurate and unnecessary, and the founders of the business have dedicated their careers to elimination of animal testing in cosmetics.
+Lush was founded on the firm belief that animal testing is cruel, inaccurate and unnecessary, and the founders of the business have dedicated their careers to eliminating animal testing in cosmetics.
 Lush has the strictest non-animal testing policy in the cosmetics industry.
 We only buy ingredients from suppliers that don’t conduct or commission tests on animals for any reason and we audit them annually to ensure they meet the standards of our policy.
 When we develop new products, we only test them on human volunteers.

 As a result, we can proudly say that all Lush products are 100 percent cruelty-free and never tested on animals.

 Our strict policy is unique, but we want our peers in the cosmetics industry and our customers to adopt the same stance.
 It’s no longer a legal requirement to test cosmetics and their ingredients on animals.
 There are roughly 20,000 cosmetic ingredients that have already been established as safe, as well as a growing number of proven, non-animal test methods that are scientifically superior, faster and cheaper than their cruel alternatives.
 For instance, three-dimensional human skin models can replace rabbits for skin irritation testing, and cell cultures can be used to test for sunlight-induced phototoxicity, genetic mutations and other harmful effects without ever harming an animal.